Skip to main content

 • Employers cannot exempt an employee from eligibility for overtime pay unless the employee’s salary is above the FLSA salary threshold;

-• Beginning January 1, 2020, the FLSA salary threshold will be $684/week, or $35,568 for full year employees;
+• The FLSA salary threshold is $684/week, or $35,568 for full-year employees;

 • Employees earning less than the new threshold will be entitled to overtime compensation when working more than 40 hours in a given week;